datacoves/docs/docs/how-tos/dbt/dependency-errors.md

 This creates an impossible situation where each model needs the others to be built first.
 It also violates a key tenant of dbt which leverages a DAG(Directed Acyclic Graph), acyclic meaning that there are no cycles in the graph.

-When this happens, dbt will show an error
+When this occurs, dbt will raise an error such as:

 ```bash
 RuntimeError: Found a cycle: model.balboa.my_model --> model.balboa.some_model.v2
 ```